kevinslin/h7b-dendron-netlify/vault/notes.tutorial.docusaurus.md

 [Render](https://render.com/) free plans [introduction and limitations](https://render.com/docs/free)

-The offical [deployment guide](https://render.com/docs/deploy-docusaurus) is for Docusaurus v1.
+The offical [deployment guide from Render](https://render.com/docs/deploy-docusaurus) is for Docusaurus v1.
 It's not applicable for site created with Docusaurus v2 like mine.

 Step-by-step to deploy my `datadiva-docusaurus` static site on Render:

 1. Create a new Static Site on Render, and give Render permission to access your Docusaurus repo
-2. Use the following values during creation
+2. I use the following values during creation
     - Name: `datadiva`
     - Build Command: `yarn build`
     - Publish Directory: `build`